Zephyr Kite Steering

 First iteration:

-• Cylindrical shell creates the same drag force regardless of orientation in the flow of wind ( assuming wind is mostly perpendicular to the cylindrical surface)
+• Cylindrical shell created the same drag force regardless of orientation in the flow of wind ( assuming wind is mostly perpendicular to the cylindrical surface)

 • Designed with 3D-printing in mind; large flat surfaces on each component provide a stable base for printing

-• Electronic components affix to a removable frame for easier maintenance
+• Electronic components affixed to a removable frame for easier maintenance

-• Channels in the outer shell keep the steering lines in place
+• Channels in the outer shell to keep the steering lines in place

 Troubleshooting: